solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     function deploy() public virtual {}
     ```

     Override this function when there are deployments to be made in the proposal.
-Here is an example from a [governor bravo proposal](../../guides/governor-bravo-proposal.md).
-Here two contracts are deployed, Vault and Token if they are not already deployed.
+Here is an example from a [governor bravo proposal](../../guides/governor-bravo-proposal.md) demonstrating how to deploy two contracts, Vault and Token, if they are not already deployed.

     ```solidity
     function deploy() public override {